foundersandcoders/coursebook/src/course/syllabus/developer/project-1-server/project.md

-# AI Learning Tool
+# The Amazin' Quizzer App

-Learners will develop an AI-driven web application that dynamically generates quizzes for users in a specified subject area.
+Learners will develop an web application that dynamically generates quizzes for users in a specified subject area.
 These quizzes will have interfaces both for quiz creation and quiz taking.
+You can use a AI tool to generate questions or use the ones provided and should use a JSON object in a separate file as a mock database.

+## Spike

+Before you start writing features you need to design the schema for your data and RESTful API.
+Think about what different things your app needs to store and how you will access them using your endpoints.
+Record your schema and endpoints in your `README.md` to make it easy for other developers to quickly get started using your API.

 ### User Stories

-As a **learner**, I want to:
+As a **quizzer**, I want to:

 - Select a subject area for my quiz.
 - Begin a quiz session with randomly generated questions.